stashed/stash/docs/concepts/crds/restoresession.md

 - **spec.target.ref :** `spec.target.ref` refers to the restore target.
 You have to specify `apiVersion`, `kind` and `name` of the target.
 Stash will use this information to inject an `init-container` or to create a restore job.

-- **spec.target.volumeMounts :** `spec.target.volumeMounts` list of volumes and their `mountPath` where the data will be restored.
+- **spec.target.volumeMounts :** `spec.target.volumeMounts` specifies a list of volumes and their `mountPath` where the data will be restored.
 Stash will mount these volumes inside the `init-container` or restore job.

+- **spec.target.volumeClaimTemplates :** `spec.target.volumeClaimTemplates` specifies a template for a list of PVCs that will be created by restoring data from respective VolumeSnapshots.
+You have to specify `spec.dataSource` section to respective VolumeSnapshot.
+You can template `spec.dataSource.name` section.
+Stash will resolve the template and dynamically creates respective PVCs and initialize them from respective VolumeSnapshots.
+Use this field only if `spec.driver` is set to `VolumeSnapshotter`.
+For more details on how to restore PVCs from VolumeSnapshot, please visit [here](/docs/guides/latest/volume-snapshot/restore.md).

+- **spec.target.replicas :** `spec.target.replicas` used to specify the number of replicas of a StatefulSet whose PVCs was snapshotted by `VolumeSnapshotter`.
+Stash uses this field to dynamically create the desired number of PVCs and initialize them from respective VolumeSnapshots.
+Use this field only if `spec.driver` is set to `VolumeSnapshotter` and `spec.target.volumeClaimTemplates` specified PVC template of a StatefulSet.

 #### spec.rules